 She thanks her husband for the move.
 An opportunity in Nebraska for him to advance his career took the couple out of Minnesota.
 Ron Browning is originally from Grand Island and works as a hog procurement manager, she said.
 The couple, who met in Minnesota, have moved several times for jobs.
 That drove her to keep pushing herself professionally, she said.

-Her previous jobs included working in hospitals, home care, hospice and as primary care manager for the Mayo Clinic Health System in Austin, Minn.
-There, she was responsible for oversight and management of nursing practice within the outpatient setting as well as daily operations.
+In her previous positions, she was responsible for oversight and management of nursing practice within the outpatient setting as well as daily operations.
 She oversaw a staff of nearly 60 people.
-Her first job at OPPD was as the nurse at FCS, but her work has evolved to encompass anything health-related across the entire utility.
+Her first job at OPPD was as the nurse at Fort ca, but her work has evolved to encompass anything health-related across the entire utility.

 Browning’s role now includes the coordination and auditing of all annual physical exams for employees who serve on fire brigades, rope rescue teams, and other safety-sensitive positions.
 She also completes crane operator exams, respiratory exams, pulmonary function tests, assists with mask fittings, lead testing, as well as overseeing doctor’s referrals.
 Browning is the coordinator for OPPD’s corporate and Department of Transportation fitness-for-duty program and serves as the liaison for vendor occupational health services.

 Her job also calls for plenty of record-keeping, data-collection and keeping up on various regulations.
 And she is always looking for ways to improve OPPD’s medical and safety programs.